mariiamel/react-mood-tracker/steps.md

 * cd into this repo and run `create-react-app mood-tracker`
 * cd into mood-tracker

 * talk about the goal of mood tracker app
 * talk about how state will handle user interactions
 * show goal image
 * overview of components needed
   * Mood tracker component with UI controls
-  * a mood point compoenet to show mood
+  * a mood point component to show mood
   * a mood note component to render mood notes from the user
+  * wire frame maybe

 * talk about props vs state
 * What is state anyway?
 * What's the difference between state and props?
-  * talk aobut state in unit 1
+  * talk about state in unit 1
   * talk about RESTful apis being stateless
   * Values stored in a component's state are mutable, or changeable, attributes.
   * Like props, which we access through the this.props object, we can access state using `this.state`